cloudfoundry/bosh-deployment-resource/README.md

 * `dry_run`: *Optional.* Shows the deployment diff without running a deploy.
 Defaults to false.

+* `fix`: *Optional.* Recreate an instance with an unresponsive agent instead of erroring.
+Defaults to false.

 * `max_in_flight`: *Optional.* A number of max in flight option.

 * `recreate`: *Optional.* Recreate all VMs in deployment.
 Defaults to false.